winniebuna/Travel-agency/README.md

 # Travel-agency
-a pretent travel agency that connects you to the best travel agents
+a pretend travel agency that connects you to the best travel agents